ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ## Preview File And URL

-For previewable file types (For example, csv files, notebooks, images, text files) - when a user clicks on a Workspace content to view details, there is an icon to preview and copy the URL of the workspace.
+For previewable file types (For example, csv files, notebooks, images, text files), when a user clicks on a Workspace content to view details, there is an icon to preview and copy the URL of the workspace.

 This option enables the user to share any file/folder/notebook without having to share the whole of the workspace.

 ![](../img/Workspace/24.png)  <p align=center>**Figure 24.** File Preview option</p>

-The URL by default has restricted access, i.e the file can be viewed only by users who a part of the workspace and have the link.
+By default the URL has restricted access, i.e the file can be viewed only by the users who are a part of the workspace and have the link.

-The user also has the option to make the file link global i.e anyone with the link on Polly can view the file.
+The user also has the option to make the file link global, enabling anyone with the link on Polly can view the file.

 ![](../img/Workspace/25.png)  <p align=center>**Figure 25.** Changing the URL access to restricted/global</p>

 ### Video